 The Cyanotype photographic printing process was used in the 19th century by architects, engineers and scientists to copy drawings.
 By mixing Ferric Ammonium Citrate and Potassium Ferricyanide with sunlight, beautiful blue images are created.
-It is such a magical process and people are always really pleased and excited with their results.
-NB. the chemical is odourless and harmless when used under normal conditions.
+It is such a magical process and people are always amazed and excited with their results.
+(By the way, in case you were wondering, the chemical is odourless and harmless when used under normal conditions).

 Angela Heron Watkins

 ''Angela is so generous with her skills and materials.
 I learnt so much and enjoyed every minute.
 I would highly recommend her workshops to anyone, complete beginner to professional artist."
 Pam Du Val May 2018 All materials & equipment are included

 You will need to bring a selection of plant material, and an apron to protect your clothes.
 A hairdryer is also useful.

 If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.